akozhinjalthodi-rpx/PythonTraining/PythonTrainingDjangoPart2.md

 ```
 python manage.py shell
 ```
-We’re using this instead of simply typing “python”, because manage.py sets the DJANGO_SETTINGS_MODULE environment variable, which gives Django the Python import path to your mysite/settings.py file.
+We’re using this instead of simply typing “python”, because manage.py sets the DJANGO_SETTINGS_MODULE environment variable, which gives Django the Python import path to your mypollingwebapp /settings.py file.

 Once you’re in the shell, explore the database API: